j-signorelli/jots/src/README.md

 ## Nonlinear Diffusion Integrator

 The only difference between the nonlinear operator $\kappa$ for unsteady heat conduction and the nonlinear operator $K$ for steady heat conduction are their coefficients.
 Because of this, a general nonlinear diffusion integrator was developed, which is outlined below.
+For completion, the forms for both $\kappa$ and $K$ are shown after that.

 ### `AssembleElementVector`